-This should give you a bit of extra incentive to start reducing your waste while you travel?
+Need a bit of extra incentive to start reducing your waste while you travel?
 Read on.

 This is probably the simplest one for zero waste travel and also the hardest one to get used to in my experience.
 Bringing your own water bottle, cutlery, a coffee cup and some kind of food container seems like a lot of work, but it really pays off in the long run, I swear.
 Enough has been said about the ever popular personal water bottle, so I’ll not get into that too much, but I will tell you that if you bring your own bottle, you’ll never pay for one of those über expensive bottles of water at the airport again.
 The airport security people are quite used to travellers bringing through empty water bottles by now and they’ll even empty it for you if you forget to do it and most airports now have drinking water taps.
 So, if you decide to bring any of these, then it should be the water bottle.
 Pro-tip: get a glass or metallic one, because the plastic ones start to stink after a while.